David Peralta Player Props: Dodgers vs. White Sox

-David Peralta and his .438 on-base percentage over his past 10 games (144 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers versus the Chicago White Sox and Mike Clevinger on June 14 at 10:10 PM ET.
+David Peralta and his .455 on-base percentage over his past 10 games (152 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the Chicago White Sox and Dylan Cease on June 15 at 10:10 PM ET.

-He hit a home run while going 1-for-2 in his previous game against the White Sox.
+He had a one-hit showing in his last game (1-for-3) against the White Sox.

 David Peralta Game Info & Props vs. the White Sox